luka-stanisic/dev-harbor/content/english/_index.md

     - title : "Custom software development"
       images:
       - "images/custom-software.svg"
-      content : "Looking to build a product from scratch or improve an existing one?
-We are your one-stop-shop for the complete custom software development lifecycle.<br> We take care of design, development, and consultancy to develop bespoke software solutions for businesses around the world.<br> If you want to take your brand to the next level, custom software designed specifically for your organization is one of the smartest ways to do it.
+      content : "We are your one-stop-shop for the complete custom software development lifecycle.<br><br> We take care of design, development, and consultancy to develop bespoke software solutions for businesses around the world.<br><br> If you want to take your brand to the next level, custom software designed specifically for your organization is one of the smartest ways to do it.
 It’s yours alone, and no one else has anything like it."
       button:
         enable : false